Resettlement and humanitarian admission - Ireland

 Selection

 Selection missions are carried out by Irish refugee resettlement teams, comprised of officials of the IRPP unit and An Garda Síochána.
-The Health Service Executive (HSE) is consulted in advance of selection missions on cases with medical needs to ensure the types of conditions that can or cannot be treated effectively in Ireland.
-Security screenings are also undertaken by the selection team who individually assess each case to ensure the refugee does not pose a threat to national security or public order.
+The Health Service Executive (HSE) is consulted in advance of selection missions on cases with medical needs to assess the types of conditions that can or cannot be treated effectively in Ireland.
+Security screening is also undertaken by the selection team who individually assesses each case to ensure the refugee does not pose a threat to national security or public order.

-No selection on a dossier basis is currently considered by Ireland.
+No selection on a dossier basis is currently considered.

 Assessment

-During the selection phase, a profile of the group due to arrive is compiled, including information about individual families and the history of the conflict that led to the particular refugee situation.
+During the selection phase, a profile of the group due to arrive is compiled, including information on individual families and the history of the conflict that led to the particular refugee situation.

 Interviews with Ireland’s Police Force and with members of the Irish Refugee Protection Programme are conducted and each takes approximately 1.5 hours.